zeux/zeux.github.io/_posts/2025-03-31-measuring-acceleration-structures.md

 These should be mostly self-explanatory (`vk_aabb` has 6 floats to represent min/max) and mostly maps to our earlier sketch.
 From this we can infer that RDNA GPUs support fp16/fp32 box nodes, but require full fp32 precision for triangle nodes.
 Additionally, triangle node here is 64 bytes, fp16 box node is 64 bytes, and fp32 box node is 128 bytes: maybe unsurprisingly, GPUs like things to be aligned and this is reflected in these structures.

 Looking closer at the source code, you can spot some additional memory that is [allocated to store "parent links"](https://gitlab.freedesktop.org/mesa/mesa/-/blob/e612e840d2b15054e3597763e22d0537f6bc81e6/src/amd/vulkan/radv_acceleration_structure.c#L99): for each 64 bytes of the entire BVH, the driver allocates a 4-byte value, which will store the parent index of the node associated with this 64-byte chunk (due to alignment, every 64-byte aligned chunk is part of just one node).
-The reason why this is important is for traversal: the shader uses a small stack for traversal that keeps the indices of the nodes that are currently being traversed, but that stack may not be sufficient for the full depth of large trees.
+This is important for traversal: the shader uses a small stack for traversal that keeps the indices of the nodes that are currently being traversed, but that stack may not be sufficient for the full depth of large trees.
 To work around that, it's possible to fall back to using these parent links - recursive traversal could be implemented in a completely stackless form, but reading the extra parent pointer from memory for every step would presumably be prohibitively expensive.

 Another, more crucial, observation, is that at the time of this writing radv does not support fp16 box nodes - all box nodes emitted are fp32.
 As such, we can try to redo our previous analysis using radv structures: